 Firstly, what is ‘free’ advice?
-Are we talking about initial discussions when the adviser gives several hours of their working day (sometimes with little notice) to run through different permutations to establish whether their plans are viable?
+Are we talking about initial discussions when the adviser gives several hours of their working day to run through different permutations to establish whether their plans are viable?

 During the ‘housing boom’ I used to deal with mortgage brokers every day as part of my role with a high street bank.
-I was an adviser, but also a mortgage underwriter.
+I was an adviser, but also an underwriter.

-I can say, hand on heart, that probably 99% of mortgage brokers at that time didn’t charge a fee.
+I can say, hand on heart, that 99% of mortgage brokers at that time didn’t charge a fee.
 It was pure commission, paid only on completion – so, if a client pulled out of a purchase halfway through, the broker would be paid nothing.

 Not a thing – potentially for three, or six months of work.
 Imagine that!

-Since the recession began in 2008 the mortgage market has gone through, continued, unprecedented change.
+Since the recession in 2008 the mortgage market has gone through, continued, unprecedented change.
 Increased regulation, supervision and restrictions on lending have changed the market completely, with many borrowers not even realising – until they engage with an adviser.

 For mortgage brokers, what does that mean?
 More work required on behalf of the lender in order to satisfy the regulator’s increased requirements, and greater amounts of research required before a recommendation can be provided and an application submitted then managed to completion.

 So, as brokers we’re all working harder for you, our clients – and our ‘commission’ income has in most cases, flatlined as lenders look to still make a profit themselves whilst having to cover additional regulation charges.

-A £100,000 mortgage can in most cases, provide a commission of around £350 – before a compliance company can take a proportion (normally around 10%), then the broker can look to cover the following – compliance membership charges, Regulator Charges (up 10% this year), FSCS levies (up 528% this year), Professional Indemnity insurance and other operating costs.
+A £100,000 mortgage can in most cases, provide a commission of around £350 – before a compliance company or mortgage club can take a proportion (normally around 10%), then the broker can look to cover the following – compliance membership charges, Regulator Charges, FSCS levies, Professional Indemnity insurance and other operating costs.